SHAREFire Established to Accommodate Fire Housing Demand

 Funding needed to speed up placements in available housing

-Due to the increased demand for affordable housing following the fires that ransacked Northern California, SHARE Sonoma County announces the formulation of SHARE California (sharecalifornia.org) which allows the organization to expand to accommodate the urgent need both in Sonoma County and in other counties.
-SHARE Sonoma County (sharesonomacounty.org) and SHAREFire (sharefire.org) are both dedicated to matching people to affordable housing and operate within this larger program.
+Due to the increased demand for affordable housing following the fires that ravaged Northern California, SHARE Sonoma County announces the formation of SHARE California (sharecalifornia.org) which allows us to accommodate the urgent need in Sonoma County and in other counties.
+SHARE Sonoma County (sharesonomacounty.org) and SHAREFire (sharefire.org) are dedicated to matching people with affordable housing and operate within this larger program.

-With the recent fires in Northern California, SHARE Sonoma County implemented the evidenced based system the organization has used with seniors since 2014 to provide immediate housing for individuals and families displaced by the fires.
-Within 24 hours of the fires, the community offered their homes and in response, SHARE Sonoma County mobilized to put people who were displaced into the temporary housing.
-Now in its second phase, SHARE Sonoma County is working to place people into longer term housing for 3 to 18 months or more.
+With the recent fires in Northern California, SHARE Sonoma County implemented the evidenced-based system the organization has used with seniors (since 2014) to provide immediate housing for individuals and families displaced by the fires.
+Within 24 hours of the fires, community members offered their homes and, in response, SHARE Sonoma County mobilized to put people who were displaced into temporary housing.
+Now in its second phase, SHARE Sonoma County is placing people in longer term housing for 3 to 18 months or more.
 SHARE is able to process 80 to 100 matches a year with one Home Matching Specialist.
 Donations are now being sought to bring on five additional specialists to meet the housing demand in a timely fashion.

 “We have an excellent system in place to find affordable housing for those displaced by the fire.
 Now we need the resources to expand in order to meet the demand,“ says SHARE Sonoma County Executive Director Amy Appleton.
 Tax deductible donations are being solicited now through the site www.sharecalifornia.org and www.sharefire.org.